This site is intended for U.S. healthcare professionals.

 Incidence

-• Platelets decreased in 45% of patients treated with TALZENNA + XTANDI (9% of patients had Grade 3/4)*1
+• Platelets decreased in 45% of patients treated with TALZENNA + XTANDI (6% had Grade 3, and 3% had Grade 4)*1

 Dose Modifications to Help Manage Grade 3/4 Thrombocytopenia1 Treatment with TALZENNA should be discontinued if more than 3 dose reductions are required.1